by Collyn Rivers

 How to Reverse a Caravan – the basics

 This How to Reverse a Caravan article will guide you through how to do it yourself.
 Learning how to reverse a caravan is not hard to do.
 Ongoing practice then assists.

 How to Reverse a Caravan – if possible start with a box trailer

 It is better to learn by towing a box trailer.
 It seems less daunting and costs less to fix if you damage it.
-To many first-time tow-drivers surprises, however, long travel trailers are easier to reverse than short ones.
+To many first-time tow-drivers surprises, however, long caravans are easier to reverse than short ones.
 This is because a longer distance between trailer axle(s) and the tow hitch enables the trailer to respond more progressively.

 Start by teaching yourself to practice in a straight line.
 This is likely to be harder to do than expected.
-Turn the steering wheel by only tiny amounts, while watching the travel trailer via the wing mirror.
+Turn the steering wheel by only tiny amounts, while watching the caravan via the wing mirror.
 Once you have grasped that, do the same but in a slight curve.
 This will entail ongoing minor corrections because the turning circle self-tightens.

-If possible have someone stand well behind the rear of the travel trailer (but not in its path).
+If possible have someone stand well behind the rear of the caravan (but not in its path).
 You need to able to see that person through your wing mirror.
 It also helps to be able to communicate via CB radio, mobile phone or hand signals – or whatever works for you.

 Ask the helper to advise only what is happening that is out of your sight, e.g. distances, and when to stop if necessary – so as not reverse into a brick wall or up a kerb.
 It is then up you to work out what to do.

 How to Reverse a Caravan – the jack-knife point